4ms/pcb-rules/How To Make A PCB Faceplate with KiCAD/HOW_TO_MAKE_A_PCB_FACEPLATE_KiCAD_only.md

 ### Part 1: PCB Faceplate (holes and milling) ###

+  ****Note: These instructions are no longer necessary: We have a set of python scripts that do all these steps (up until the Artwork, which of course has to be drawn by a human)****

   1. Create a new folder called `MyProjectName-FACEPLATE` inside the kicad project directory. (replace `MyProjectName` with the name of the project we're working on, such as `DLD` or `SMR`...

   2. In Finder or Terminal, copy the pcb file (`MyProjectName.kicad_pcb`) into the `MyProjectName-FACEPLATE` directory.
 Rename the file `MyProjectName-FACEPLATE.kicad_pcb`